SultanAhmmed/Scripts-for-daily-life/README.md

 # Scripts-for-daily-life

-# I am very exited to create scripts for my and people deaily life use which help to automate the boring staff.
+*** I am very excited to create scripts for my and other people's daily use that help automate the boring tasks. **